amaralibey/OpenVPRLab/README.md

 python run.py --backbone ResNet --aggregator ConvAP --batch_size 60 --lr 0.0001
 ```

-NOTE: in order to control `in_channels` and type of backbone (and many more), it's better to use a config file.
+NOTE: in order to arguments of your aggregator and backbone (and more), it's better to use a config file.

 #### 4. Create a Configuration File